PotHix/pothix.github.com/content/post/2019-year-in-review.md

 June was a busy month, just because I decided it would be. :) I want to keep track of presentations, writing on my blog, etc. because I can easily metric how much I'm donating to the community.
-Sometimes, instead of working for my freelance, I decide to write and publish something that may be useful to someone else.
+Sometimes, instead of working for my freelance, I decided to write and publish something that may be useful to someone else.
 Sometimes I decide to create slides for my next presentation at a local meetup.
 If I take the ~10 hours, I can easily measure how much I'm donating to the community by applying my freelancing hour rate.
 It may be